 If an entirely new system makes the most sense for you, below is a list of additional considerations:

-- SEER Rating: While a new 14 SEER AC system will do a reasonably effective and efficient job of cooling your home, going up to 18 SEER can significantly raise your energy savings and lower cooling expenses over the longterm.
+- SEER Rating: While a new 14 SEER AC system will do a reasonably effective and efficient job of cooling your home, going up to 18 SEER can significantly raise your energy savings and lower cooling expenses over the long term.
 The initial investment may be more expensive, but you may be able qualify for a provincial tax credit (this particular rebate applies to Ontario only, but other government rebates may be available in your region).

 - System Size: Air conditioning is measured by the ton, or the cooling ability of a one-ton block of ice melting in 24 hours.
-The right size for your property will depend on square footage, average temperatures where you live, and even how much shade is usually on the home.
+The right size for your property will depend on square footage, average temperatures where you live, building insulation efficiency, and even how much shade is usually on the home.
 An experienced contractor will submit a load calculation showing your recommended system size along with their bid, but in general you’re probably looking at a 1.5 ton system for homes up to 1500 sq. ft. and all the way up to 5 tons for over 4700 sq. ft (again, this can vary significantly based on different factors and is just a general estimate).

 A central air conditioning system may not be worth it if you live in an especially small home or are a renter instead of a homeowner.
 Otherwise, it has distinct advantages over installing and running several smaller units.
 They include: